 Make Payments on Time

 In addition to credit history, payment history, which accounts for 35% of your entire score, is also crucial.
-A missed payment is one of the most common causes of a credit score drop, and according to Experian, one missed payment can stay on your report for up to seven years.
+A missed payment is one of the most common causes of a credit score drop.
+According to Experian, one missed payment can stay on your report for up to seven years.
 Making payments on time shows the credit card company that you’re a responsible borrower.
 According to Credit.com, a late payment could lead to a 90 to 110 point drop if you have a score of 780 or higher.
-The greater your score, the bigger the hit, which is why it’s important to set reminders and practice good payment habits.
+The greater your score, the bigger the hit.
+This is why it’s important to set reminders and practice good payment habits.

 Lower your Credit Utilization